 What are Tenancy Forms?

-Tenancy forms refer to all official documentation exchanged during a tenancy arrangement between a landlord or property manager and a tenant(s).
+Tenancy forms refer to all official documentation exchanged during a tenancy arrangement between a landlord or property manager and their tenants.

 What are the different tenancy forms in BC?